 The Project staff is expected to be on board two months after the signing of the Contribution Agreement.
 The Programme Associate with the support of the Programme Officer shall ensure smooth start and implementation of the Project until the full Project staff is on board.

-The UNDP Operations team that will support the project consist of an Operations Manager, Procurement Associate, Programme and Finance Associate, and Monitoring & Evaluation Associate, Monitoring They will provide administrative support in terms of procurement, operations management, , financial management, and other administrative support that is required for the implementation of this Project.
+The UNDP Operations team that will support the project consist of an Operations Manager, Procurement Associate, Programme and Finance Associate, and Monitoring & Evaluation Associate.They will provide administrative support in terms of procurement, operations management, , financial management, and other administrative support that is required for the implementation of this Project.

 The Operations Manager will be directly involved in procurement and HR processes related to Project implementation in line with the Standard Operating Procedures ( SOP) including but not limited to reviewing and providing inputs to TOR for consultancy services and specifications for goods from an operational perspective and compliance with applicable rules and procedures, endorsing procurement and recruitment processes, and HR management for Project needs, and serves as a disbursement officer for payments.
 In addition, he will provide quality assurance of administrative/operational aspects, advise on procurement and HR processes for the need of the Project.
 He will manage external relations related to all operational aspects of the Project.
 It is estimated that staff member will work 2% of work time for period of 24 months.